Audreyobordelo/lab-profile-app/README.md

 User :
 -create an account & log in
 -display list of items received
--link other social media profiles
+-link other social network profiles
 -appart from username every piece of information can be private or public

 Xchange :